-A decision of the Family Income Security Appeal Board is final and conclusive.
-However, persons dissatisfied with a decision of the Board may take their complaints to the Ombudsman.
-He cannot change the decision of a Board.
-Nevertheless, the Ombudsman can review the circumstances to determine whether or not the complaint can be substantiated.
-He may also make recommendations to: The Board, directly to the Minister of Social Development, or deal with the situation in his Annual Report.
+All decisions of the Family Income Security Appeal Board are final and conclusive.
+However, persons dissatisfied with a decision of the Board may take their complaints to the Ombud.
+The Ombud cannot change the decision of a Board.
+Nevertheless, the Ombud can review the circumstances to determine whether or not the complaint can be substantiated.
+The Ombud may also make recommendations to the Board, directly to the Minister of Social Development, or deal with the situation in their Annual Report.